oracle/graal/substratevm/Options.md

 * `--language:nfi`: make the Truffle Native Function Interface language available
 * `--language:python`: make Python available as a language for the image
 * `--language:R`: make R available as a language for the image
-* `--language:regex`: make Truffle Regular Expression engine available, exposing regular expression functionality in GraalVM supported languages
+* `--language:regex`: make the Truffle Regular Expression engine available
 * `--language:wasm`: make WebAssembly available as a language for the image
-* `--language:llvm`: make the LLVM bitcode available for the image
+* `--language:llvm`: make LLVM bitcode available as a language for the image
 * `--language:js`: make JavaScript available as a language for the image
 * `--language:ruby`: make Ruby available as a language for the image
 * `--tool:coverage`: add source code coverage support to a GraalVM supported language
-* `--tool:insight`: add the detailed access to a program's runtime behavior, allowing users to inspect values and types at invocation or allocation sites
+* `--tool:insight`: add support for detailed access to a program's runtime behavior, allowing users to inspect values and types at invocation or allocation sites
-* `--tool:dap`: open a debugger port serving the Debug Adapter Protocol
+* `--tool:dap`: add support to allow image to open a debugger port serving the Debug Adapter Protocol in IDEs like VS Code
 * `--tool:chromeinspector`: add debugging support to a GraalVM supported language
 * `--tool:lsp`: add the Language Server Protocol support to later attach compatible debuggers to GraalVM in IDEs like VS Code
 * `--tool:profiler`: add profiling support to a GraalVM supported language